Logo

 Unlike traditionally employed individuals, self-employed workers get to decide what they work on, which hours they work, and how they work.

 Example: Arvin started a social media management start-up and enlisted the help of freelance content creators and ad managers to help him run his business.
-Arvin gets a say on his workers’ schedule, and he only works when he needs to.
+Arvin gets a say in his workers’ schedules and only works when he needs to.

 What is freelancing?

-Freelancers can swing from client to client, accepting multiple projects at once, while self-employed workers usually focus on doing the same daily work: running their own business and making money from the services and products they sell.
+Freelancers can swing from client to client, accepting multiple projects at once.
+At the same time, self-employed workers usually focus on doing the same daily work: running their own business and making money from the services and products they sell.

-Unlike self-employed individuals who do not answer to anyone and have complete control over their output, freelancers take instructions from their clients and are beholden to their requests.
-This means that the client has complete control over how the freelancer’s “product” should look like.
+Unlike self-employed individuals who do not answer to anyone and have complete control over their output, freelancers take instructions from their clients and are accountable for their requests.
+This means that the client has complete control over how the freelancer’s “product” should look.

 Example: Beth is a freelance writer.
 She has three clients – all requiring a different type of service from hers: web content writing, product description writing, and Facebook community management.
 Beth’s clients have complete control over how they want her to write.